chanced/focus-svelte/README.md

-# focus-svelte
+# focus-svelte :lock:

-Focus trap for svelte with zero dependencies.
+Focus lock for svelte with zero dependencies.

 ## Installation